mkielo3/mammalian_brains/README.md

 python setup.py
 ```

 To download/train the necessary base models.
 Vision and audio copy pretrained PyTorch models.
-Olfaction and Tourch are trained from scratch.
+Olfaction and Touch are trained from scratch and will benefit from having a gpu available.
 Relational Memory can be trained in 3-4 hours, but for convenience weights are included in this repository.

 ```
 python main.py
 ```

-Runs default experiments, with results saved to _output/_.alternatively, you can use the quickstart.ipynb
+Runs default experiments, with results saved to _output/_.
+Alternatively, you can use the quickstart.ipynb

 # Credits